kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

                 depending on the state of the free space and fragmentation or other internal logic.
 Reasonable values are from tens to hundreds of megabytes.

+        --step SIZE
+                Perform defragmention in the range in SIZE steps and flush (*-f*) after each one.
+                The range is default (the whole file) or given by *-s* and *-l*, split into the steps or done in one go if the step is larger.
+Minimum range size is 256KiB.

         -v
                 (deprecated) alias for global *-v* option